IATI/IATI-Standard-SSOT/templates/en/schema_element.rst

 {% if minOccurs and maxOccurs %}
 {% if minOccurs=='1' and maxOccurs=='1' %}
-This element element should occur once and only once (within each parent element).
+This element should occur once and only once (within each parent element).
 {% elif minOccurs=='0' and maxOccurs=='1' %}
-This element element should occur no more than once (within each parent element).
+This element should occur no more than once (within each parent element).
 {% elif minOccurs=='0' and maxOccurs=='unbounded' %}
 This element may occur any number of times.
 {% elif minOccurs=='1' and maxOccurs=='unbounded' %}